Digitalist-Open-Cloud/Matomo-Plugin-ExtraTools/README.md

 Configure a new custom dimension.
 BETA.

+### phpinfo page

+Provides a phpinfo page in the admin section.
+Access it via:
+Administration → Extra Tools → Phpinfo.

+This displays the PHP configuration information similar to `phpinfo()`.

 #### Requirements

 Matomo needs a MySQL/MariaDB host, with a user setup that is allowed to drop